CostaliyA/CostaliyA.github.io/index.md

 ## About Me

-I am a first-year graduate student at University of Science and Technology of China (USTC), advised by Prof. Feng Zhao.
+I am a first-year master student at University of Science and Technology of China (USTC), advised by Prof. Feng Zhao.
 I got a B.E. degree at Communication University of China in 2025.
 My current research focus is on Vision Language Action models, and I also have a keen interest in music production.
 I welcome any opportunities for communication!

 ## Research Interests

-- **🔥🔥Embodied AI🔥🔥:** Vision Language Action
+- **Embodied AI🔥🔥:** Vision Language Action
 - **Large Language Model:** LLM reasoning
 - **Computer Vision:** image generation, image edit